rrwick/August-2019-consensus-accuracy-update/README.md

 flye --nano-raw basecalled_reads.fastq --genome-size 5.5m --out-dir flye --threads 12
 ```

-Each of the five read sets assembled cleanly and completely with Flye, generating a circular chromosome (~5.3 Mbp) and a large circular plasmid (~160 kbp).
+Each of the five basecalled sets assembled cleanly and completely with Flye, generating a circular chromosome (~5.3 Mbp) and a large circular plasmid (~160 kbp).

 ### Racon